 Yes, to receive the Incentive for which you paid, the Innovator will have to have access to your information.
 If a project does not reach their funding goal in Stage 1 your contact information will NOT be shared.
 Your contact information will ONLY be shared for successful projects.

-Nothing, if the dream is unsuccessful, the dream will not receive any Sponsor money and your card will not be charged.
+Nothing, if a crowdfunding project is unsuccessful, the dream will not receive any Sponsor money and your card will not be charged.
 You may notice a verification charge applied and refunded, however.

-When you are sponsoring a dream, you’re essentially pre-ordering and helping the dream come to fruition.
-If you sponsor in stage one, it’s important to note that the dream must hit its funding goal in order to be successful.
-If a dream is successfully funded we will charge your card at the end of the funding duration and provide what Incentives you are signed up to receive to the Innovator.
+When you are sponsoring a project, you’re essentially pre-ordering and helping the startup come to fruition.
+If you sponsor in stage one, it’s important to note that the project must hit its funding goal in order to be successful.
+If a project is successfully funded we will charge your card at the end of the funding duration and provide what Incentives you are signed up to receive to the Innovator.
 This allows the Innovator to start fulfilling Incentives as soon as they can.
-If you sponsored a dream in stage one, the dream will progress into stage two but we will provide the information to the Innovators and they will work to fulfill stage one Incentives even if it’s still funding.
+If you sponsored a project in stage one, the project will progress into stage two but we will provide the information to the Innovators and they will work to fulfill stage one Incentives even if it’s still funding.

 What you would normally have on hand when making a purchase from an online store like Amazon.
 This includes payment and shipping information.

-You should do your research into each dream you plan to sponsor.
+You should do your research into each project before sponsoring a project.
 What track history does the Innovator behind the dream have on the platform?.
 In what stage is the dream?
 How viable is the dream if it becomes successfully funded?
 These are just a few of the questions you should be asking.

 All you need to become a sponsor is to back one dream on the site.
 Once you back one dream on the site, you will get a Sponsor tag on our public profile under your name so others can see you are a supporting member of the community.

 Yes, in your account dashboard under the “Notifications” tab you can toggle an array of opt-in emails.
-This will let you customize exactly how you want to receive notifications from our platform.
+This will let you customize exactly how you want to receive notifications from our platform as well as limit emails.

 Contact the Innovator behind the Sponsored dream.
 If talks between the Innovator and you do not resolve the issue.
 We will look into the issue and may issue a refund if it’s proven you did not receive your incentive.
 Please contact us via our support page.